greearb/lanforge-scripts/README.md

 ## Setup and Installation

-These scripts call each other and rely on the structure of this directory.
-To use these scripts in other locations, such as your laptop, either copy the entire scripts directory or do a `git clone` of this repository.
-Just copying one script to a separate directory will likely break its requirements.

-See the setup steps outlined in the `py-scripts/` README [here](./py-scripts/README.md) for more information, including configuring a specific version of LANforge scripts.

-## Requirements

-**NOTE:** Pre-installed LANforge systems generally do not require additional setup, save for specific advanced use cases.
+Pre-installed LANforge systems generally do not require additional setup, save for specific advanced use cases.
+The scripts version on the system (located in `/home/lanforge/scripts/`) will match the version of LANforge software installed.

+As currently implemented, scripts in this repository require the structure of this directory as present.
+Many scripts import from and call into each other (primarily Python), so modifying script location will likely break script assumptions.
+Things that may break assumptions and prevent script usage include moving the script to another directory.

+### Python Scripts

-LANforge Perl automation requirements are outlined below.
-See the `py-scripts/` README [here](./py-scripts/README.md) for information on LANforge Python automation requirements.
+See the setup steps outlined in the `py-scripts/` README [here](./py-scripts/README.md) for Python scripting setup, including configuring a specific version of LANforge scripts.

+### Perl Scripts

 To use LANforge Perl automation, the system which will run the scripts must have the following packages installed.
 On Linux systems, most of these packages are available through your system's package manager as `.deb` or `.rpm` packages.

-Please contact support@candelatech.com if you have any questions.

 | Package            | RPM                | Required       |
 | -------------------|--------------------|----------------|